Alemi7523/Alemi7523.github.io/index.md

 |Carbink       |4     |             |      |

-After seeing the scene, go left and up on the area you see girl looking at the wall to wiles down and one left from her, there is a hidden
+After seeing the scene, go left and up on the area you see girl looking at the wall two tiles down and one left from her, there is a hidden
 ***Nugget***.

 Continue west until seeing a wagon, on the right lower part of it there is a hidden ***Mineral Ball***.
 You can see a ***Quiet Mint*** on the left.
+On the southernmost part of the wall, there is a hidden Green Shard.

 Now go all way east until reaching the Amethyst Depths.